 How can you protect yourself from getting hepatitis C and other diseases spread by contact with human blood?

-• Do not ever shoot drugs.
-If you shoot drugs, stop and get into a treatment program.
-If you cannot stop, never reuse or share syringes, water or drug works, and be vaccinated against hepatitis A and hepatitis B.
+• If you use injection drugs, never re-use or share syringes, water or drug works, and get vaccinated against hepatitis A and hepatitis B.

 What can persons with hepatitis C virus infection do to protect their livers?